Negative-Guided Subject Fidelity Optimization for Zero-Shot Subject-Driven Generation: Introduction

-Our contributions are summarized as follows: \begin{itemize} \item We highlight the necessity of negative targets in fine-tuning zero-shot subject-driven TTI frameworks, and propose Subject Fidelity Optimization (SFO), a timestep-reweighted comparison-based fine-tuning framework for zero-shot subject-driven TTI. \item We introduce Condition-Degradation Negative Sampling (CDNS) for synthesizing negative targets automatically without costly human annotations. \item We provide empirical validation through extensive experiments and ablations, demonstrating significant gains in subject fidelity and text alignment over existing baselines. \end{itemize}
+Our contributions are summarized as follows: \begin{itemize} \item We highlight the necessity of negative targets in fine-tuning zero-shot subject-driven TTI frameworks and propose Subject Fidelity Optimization (SFO), a timestep-reweighted comparison-based fine-tuning framework. \item We introduce Condition-Degradation Negative Sampling (CDNS) for synthesizing negative targets tailored for subject-driven generation in a practical and effective manner. \item We provide empirical validation through extensive experiments and ablations, demonstrating significant improvements in subject fidelity and text alignment over existing baselines. \end{itemize}